baranovr/wander-wave-project/README.md

 📍Viewing posts from your subscriptions

-📍Viewing a list of liked/liked posts
+📍Viewing a list of liked posts

 📍Adding hashtags to posts